mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

       -> Contract w s Text ()
   resolveOp addr ResolveParams{..} = do

-We have to build a transaction that spends the script utxo, pays to the sender the tokens specified in the Escrow Info, and burns the control token.
+We have to build a transaction that spends the script UTxO, pays to the sender the tokens specified in the Escrow Info, and burns the control token.
 We also have to specify that the receiver gets the payment in the corresponding address.
-First, we get the utxo and extract from there the Escrow Info.
+First, we get the UTxO and extract from there the Escrow Info:

 .. code:: Haskell